 Unifying three distinct teams—development, security, and operations—around a common approach to get application releases to production is challenging.
-This post explores how Tanzu Labs partnered with a major branch of the United States Department of Defense (DoD) to build an automated DevSecOps process using VMware Tanzu and several open source tools.
+This post explores how VMware Tanzu Labs partnered with a major branch of the United States Department of Defense (DoD) to build an automated DevSecOps process using VMware Tanzu products and services and several open source tools.

 Mission: Protect DoD apps in the cloud

 At the DoD, building applications in cloud environments has become the norm due to the numerous benefits it provides, namely self-service and speed.
 But the remote access nature of cloud environments also means that if you can get to them, so can your adversaries (if they try hard enough).
 Indeed, there are more ways for attackers to gain access to customer environments and data than ever before.
 This is particularly concerning for the federal government, since vulnerable DoD applications can lead to lost lives, whereas in the enterprise, losses are typically limited to revenue.

 However, failing to take advantage of the multitude of benefits the cloud offers “because security” simply isn’t an option when it comes to building modern applications, which are increasingly cloud native from the start.
 By not using the cloud, you’re not leveraging the self-service and speed that it provides.
 And that means you may not be developing software capabilities as fast as your adversaries, which itself is a security concern.
 The question is no longer, “Should I use the public cloud?” but rather, “How should I use the public cloud with my private cloud?”
 This approach is referred to as hybrid cloud or multi-cloud.

 All of which leads to the question: How can my organization build applications consistently and securely regardless of which cloud it’s on?
 That’s the question we set out to answer with our DoD customer, by taking the following three steps: